databrary/design/overview.md

 ### Requesting

-The list of entity classes above naturally sets up a hierarchy of authority.
+The list of entity levels above naturally sets up a hierarchy of authority.
 Users may additionally complete one or more authorization steps that, if successful, will result in creation of their entity and affiliation with another entity.
 To do this, users must identify the parent entity they wish to be affiliated with.
-* For institutions, this affiliation with root (or a particular administrator) will have to be setup on demand or manually by site administrators.
+* For institutions and administrators, this affiliation (with root or an administrator) will have to be created on demand or manually by site administrators.
-* For institute administrators and PIs, this means selecting an institution (which may be an "unaffiliated" meta-institution).
+* For PIs, this means selecting an institution (which may be an "unaffiliated" meta-institution).
 * For students and research staff, this means selecting a PI.

 Searching for potential parent entities can be done hierarchically: by geographical region, to institute, to PI.